“And that ends the 3rd quarter of…”

 We’ve all been there, even as followers of Christ.

 You prepared well in the “off” season, ate (the Word of God) right, and passed every battery in practice for your starting position.
 You’ve dressed out (in the whole armor of God), your circle of cheerleaders has got your back, and the stadium is packed.

 There are on-lookers ravaging popcorn – just waiting for you to lose.
 Then, there are others who are also frantically watching the scoreboard, praying for a miracle, because – you said that “God told me” this was the game for you.

 In your mind, the last thing you want to do is make God look bad, embarrass yourself – all to the tune of costly time and effort.

 Well, guess what.
 You don’t have time to worry about any of these “facts” because you walk by faith, and not sight!

-Allow me to borrow your focus from the scoreboard and share the following 5 strategies to stay in the game it to win it!
+Allow me to borrow your focus from the scoreboard (or calendar) and share the following 5 strategies to stay in the game to win it!

 Many of us have no problem starting a thing.
 Just look at how many projects, books, businesses, and ideas are buried in the graveyard of our fears and doubts.